Top attractions in Spain you must see

-One of the highlights of Tenerife is to see Mount Teide, the third biggest volcano in the whole world.
+On our Tenerife holidays, one of the highlights is to see Mount Teide, the third biggest volcano in the whole world.
 The volcano is located in Teide National Park, which was named a World Heritage Site by UNESCO in 2007.
+The visual impact of the site is all the greater due to atmospheric conditions that create constantly changing textures and tones in the landscape and a ‘sea of clouds’ that forms a visually impressive backdrop to the mountain.

-Discover Andalucía and experience Spain’s most lively and colourful city, located on the banks of the River Guadalquivir.
+Plaza de Espana in Seville is a lovely place to stroll around and see the beautiful ceramic and mosaic works.
+Or, just sit on a bench and watch the boats go by.
+On our Andalucia holidays, you can experience Spain’s most lively and colourful city, located on the banks of the River Guadalquivir.
 Seville is famous for flamenco, tapas and a rich cultural and architectural heritage.
 Its vibrant historic centre boasts remarkable sites, including the cathedral and La Giralda tower, the vast and impressive Alcázar Palace and gardens, and the Santa Cruz quarter with its flower-filled balconies and hidden courtyards.

 La Sagrada Família